avela0317/avela0317.github.io/index.md

 This portfolio will provide information for various data projects.
 The types of reports displayed below consist of Python, Tableau, SQL, & Excel.

-I have a passion for data science & analytics, so feel free to reach me on my linkedin with any helpful feedback.
+I have a passion for data science & analytics, so feel free to reach me on my LinkedIn with any helpful feedback.

 ---